 - formation of professional legal awareness and human resources of law enforcement agencies;

 - ensuring the continuity of knowledge by exchanging experience between highly regarded and young scholars.

 Important areas of work of the journal “Siberian Law Review”, based in the historical administrative center of Siberia – Omsk, connecting the Siberian north and the Russian west with the steppe south and east, are the establishment and strengthening of scientific ties between scholars from different regions of Russia and other countries, increasing interest of foreign jurists in Russian legal thought.
 This makes the journal in demand in the international scientific space.

 The journal highlights the most problematic and controversial issues of law, which arouses increased interest in published materials from the scientific community.

-We hope that the scientific journal “Siberian Law Review” will make its contribution to the development of the domestic legal science, and will also contribute to the implementation of the standards of the rule of law in the activities of the legislative, executive and judicial authorities of the Russian Federation.
+We hope that the scientific journal “Siberian Law Review” will make its contribution to the development of domestic legal science and will also contribute to the implementation of the standards of the rule of law in the activities of the legislative, executive and judicial authorities of the Russian Federation.

 Sections of the Journal

 - Theory and History of Law and State, History of Law and State Studies.
 This section considers and examines the key points of forming and developing state and law theory, the influence individual legal acts have on further development of state and law theory, suggests new approaches and proposals to solve current problems of the modern theory of state and law.

 - Constitutional Law, Constitutional Judicial Proceedings, Municipal Law.
 The section presents research and proposals for the improvement of constitutional law and norms of municipal law, the study of their sources and states, the legality in this field.
 We consider the federal legislation of the Russian Federation, the laws of the constituent entities of the Russian Federation, the constitutional legislation of foreign countries, the laws of local governments of the Russian Federation and foreign countries.